 May feel too bulky in the hand for some.

-Besides the specialized cutter with a curved blade, this kit contains an ingrown toenail corrector that helps get your nails growing over the skin instead of into it.
-The clippers feature a convenient removable shield that helps prevent toenail spatter after they have been clipped.
+Besides the specialized cutter with a curved blade, this kit contains an ingrown toenail corrector that helps nails grow over the skin instead of into it.
+Removable shield to catch toenail spatter after they have been clipped.

-The included toenail corrector tool can be hard to use and is not as durable as the rest of the pieces in the kit.
+Toenail corrector tool can be hard to use and is not durable.

 Some reports of clippers breaking.